jpgsantos/Subcellular_workflow/Docs/gsa.rst

 Global Sensitivity Analysis
 ===========================
-Global Sensitivity Analysis can be performed when a user is interested in a parameter range instead of single point values.
-Instructions on what settings are required to be specified can be found in the `Global Sensitivity Analysis section of the settings file <https://subcellular-workflow.readthedocs.io/en/master/Settings_file.html#global-sensitivity-analysis-gsa>`_.
+Global Sensitivity Analysis can be performed when a user is interested in parameter distribution rather than single point values, and how sensitive a specific output is towards perturbations in different parameters.
+Instructions on what settings are required to be specified can be found in the :ref:`Global Sensitivity Analysis section of the settings file<stg.gsa>`.